markmerker/thinkcspy/_sources/GeneralIntro/LPS/OperatorsAndOperands.rst

 The operands ``+``, ``-``, and ``*`` mean in Python what they mean in mathematics.
 The asterisk (``*``), *not x*, is the token for multiplication, and ``**`` is the token for exponents.  ``5 ** 2`` is the same as "5 to the power of 2",  or "5 squared".

 Addition, subtraction, multiplication, and exponentiation all do what you expect.
+Take a moment and write down what you think the code below will output to the screen.

 .. activecode:: lps-oao-code-1
     :nocanvas: